 To graduate with a bachelor of arts in history, a student must successfully complete a minimum of 39 credits in history courses as follows:

-Field II (select one of the following pairings):
+Field II (select two):

 Field III (select two)